 Health.
 Specific illnesses that impair performance may include, but are not limited to, active drug and/or alcohol addiction, severe depression and other psychiatric illnesses and sometimes, physical illnesses.
 It is not permissible for students to interact with patients while impaired by these conditions.
-It is the policy of the medical school to encourage recognition of illness which leads to impairment in medical students and to support treatment so that those students may continue their education successfully and without stigma.
-The medical school considers students' insight into their own health, and willingness to seek help for any existing conditions, to be an element of professionalism.
+It is the policy of AMS to encourage recognition of illness which leads to impairment in medical students and to support treatment so that those students may continue their education successfully and without stigma.
+AMS considers students' insight into their own health, and willingness to seek help for any existing conditions, to be an element of professionalism.

 Boundary violations with patients.
 It is never appropriate to have a sexual relationship with a current patient.
 Knowledge acquired during the doctor-patient relationship should never be used for any purpose other than therapeutic.
 A romantic relationship with a patient is always inappropriate.
-Relationships with other students, staff and faculty are not addressed in this policy, but are addressed by University policies.
-Below is an excerpt from Brown University's Title IX policy regarding prohibited intimate relationships.
+Relationships with other students, staff and faculty are not addressed in this policy but are addressed by University policies.